Lady Augusta Hervey1

 Lady Anne Spencer1

-Lady Anne Spencer was born on 4 August 1920.1 She is the daughter of Albert Edward John Spencer, 7th Earl Spencer and Lady Cynthia Elinor Beatrix Hamilton.2 She married Captain Christopher Balwin Hughes Wake-Walker, son of Admiral Sir William Frederic Wake-Walker and Muriel Elsie Hughes, on 10 February 1944.1
+Lady Anne Spencer was born on 4 August 1920.1 She was the daughter of Albert Edward John Spencer, 7th Earl Spencer and Lady Cynthia Elinor Beatrix Hamilton.2 She married Captain Christopher Baldwin Hughes Wake-Walker, son of Admiral Sir William Frederic Wake-Walker and Muriel Elsie Hughes, on 10 February 1944.1 She died on 24 February 2020 at age 99 at East Bergholt, Suffolk, England.3

-Lady Anne Spencer gained the rank of 3rd Officer in the service of the Women's Royal Naval Service, during World War Two.3 From 10 February 1944, her married name became Lady Wake-Walker.
-She lived in 2000 at East Bergholt Lodge, Suffolk, England.1
+She gained the rank of 3rd Officer in the Women's Royal Naval Service, during World War Two.4 From 10 February 1944, her married name became Wake-Walker.
+She lived in 2000 at East Bergholt Lodge, Suffolk, EnglandG.1 She lived in 2003 at East Bergholt Lodge, East Bergholt, Suffolk, England.5

 Citations